grafana/synthetic-monitoring-agent/DEVELOPMENT.md

 ### Concurrency
 - Heavy use of `errgroup.Group` for coordinated goroutine management
 - Per-tenant locks in publisher to avoid contention
-- Each scraper has independent context for lifecycle control
+- Each scraper has independent context for life cycle control
 - Context-aware sleep functions for clean shutdown

 ### Configuration
 - Check configuration comes from API (not local files)
 - Probe capabilities negotiated during registration
 - Feature flags control which check types are enabled
-- Environment-based config via command-line flags
+- Environment-based configuration via command-line flags

 ### Tenant Isolation
 - Every payload tagged with tenant ID